espocrm/documentation/docs/administration/bpm.md

 **Only one Process** for the same target record and Flowchart can be active **at the same time**.
 It means that if you have multiple Start Events, once one of them is triggered (the process is started), other Start Events will be ignored while the Process is active.

+Usually Processes start their execution flow from a Start Event (green colored circle).
+One Process Flowchart can have multiple Start Events.

 ### Manipulating

 A Process can be **stopped manually** by a user who has 'edit' access to the Process.
 You can do it from the dropdown menu next to the *Edit* button.